uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Changed: Updated "Roots" relative url support to re-branded "Soil" relative url
 * Changed: Updated branding so all publicly visible instances of "Photocrati" are now "Imagely"
 * Changed: Upgraded FontAwesome to 4.6.1
-* Fixed:   Album breadcrumbs when used with legacy templates
+* Fixed:   Album breadcrumbs when used with WordPress gallery plugin legacy templates
 * Fixed:   Compatibility with added WP role objects without a remove_cap() method
 * Fixed:   Default watermark setting causing images to be watermarked by text even though "image" is shown chosen on "Other Options"
 * Fixed:   Navigating to albums with UTF8 characters in their name